nicercode/nicercode.github.io/source/_posts/2013-04-05-figure-functions.markdown

 which will generate the two figures.

-This idea can be expanded to more devices:
+The general idea can be expanded to more devices:

 ```
 to.dev <- function(expr, dev, filename, ..., verbose=TRUE) {